 GPA is a rare, potentially life-threatening, auto-immune disease where your small and medium blood vessels become inflamed.
 It mostly affects the sinuses, ears, lungs, and kidneys, but it can lead to damage to other major organs.
 The cause is unknown, and while there is currently no cure, treatment can put the disease into remission.

 This isn’t the end, only the beginning of a lifelong journey that I pray goes well.
-I still have to go in for urinalysis as an additional precaution to make sure that all is well with my kidneys, my blood work looked good.
-I also am still getting the scope done on the 28th to check on my trachea, and I will be getting a biopsy on the 28th as well.
+I still have to go in for urinalysis as an additional precaution to make sure that all is well with my kidneys, for the most part my blood work looked good.
+I am still getting the scope done on the 28th to check on my trachea, and I will be getting a biopsy on the 28th as well.

 About 25 percent of patients with auto-immune diseases have a tendency to develop additional auto-immune diseases.
 I just never really thought I would be in this situation.
 It’s not ideal, nor what I was hoping for, but it is what it is.